 Often many use the phrase ‘me and my friends’ however this is grammatically incorrect.
 Instead of using the word ‘me’ in the sentence, the word ‘I’ should be used, and the sentence should be reorganised.
 It should read ‘My friends and I’.

 Tenses can be challenging to grasp, and many people use them incorrectly in sentences.
 Anything that has already happened should be written or spoken in the past tense, while anything else is in the present tense.
 For example:

-Instead of saying ‘I didn’the can come to the event’ try ‘I didn’t he can come to the event’.
+Instead of saying ‘I didn’t said he can come to the event’ try ‘I didn’t say he can come to the event’.

 Many non-native English speakers include double negatives in their sentences that can end up being quite confusing and leading to miscommunications.
 See some examples below.

 Instead of saying a phrase such as ‘I don’t know nothing’, rephrase to ‘I don’t know anything’.